anttitane/mitsubishi-ilp-ir-control/README.md

 - Sends **IR signals** via Raspberry Pi GPIO
 - Supports **cooling, heating, fan speed, temperature, and vane position settings**
 - Works with **Raspberry Pi Zero W**
+- **Optional web UI** for controlling the endpoints from a modern browser

 ### Project background
 - Code in IrSender folder has been copied (and slightly modified) from [Ericmas001](https://github.com/Ericmas001/HVAC-IR-Control)